CordThomas/la-city-council-extractor/README.md

 To process subsets of the council files, edit lines 37 and 39 of the scrape_council_files.py scripts

+To put into a regular production, see Ongoing Processing below.

+python scrape_council_files_with_updates.py

 ## Contributing

 1. Fork the Project